Prevalence of teenage pregnancy: United States

+Teen birth rates have declined over the past few decades.

 In 2013, the teenage birth rate in the United States reached a historic low: 26.6 births per 1,000 women aged 15–19.
 More than three-quarters of these births are to women aged 18 or 19.
 In 2005 in the U.S., 57% of teen pregnancies resulted in a live birth, 27% ended in an induced abortion, and 16% in a fetal loss.

 In 2002, the US teen birth rate was 53 births per 1,000 women aged 15–19, the highest in the developed world.
 If all pregnancies, including those that end in abortion or miscarriage, are taken into account, the total rate in 2000 was 75.4 pregnancies per 1,000 girls.
 In 2004, Nevada and the District of Columbia had the highest teen pregnancy rates in the US.
 In 2004, North Dakota had the lowest.

 In 2008, over 80% of teenage pregnancies in the U.S. were unintended.
 In 2008, approximately one third ended in abortion, one third ended in spontaneous miscarriage, and one third continued their pregnancy and kept their baby.

 The trend is decreasing.
 In 1990, the birth rate was 61.8, and the pregnancy rate 116.9 per thousand.
 This decline has manifested across all races.
 Teenagers of African-American and Latino descent retain a higher rate, in comparison to that of European-Americans and Asian-Americans.
 In 2004, the Guttmacher Institute attributed about 25% of the decline to abstinence and 75% to the effective use of contraceptives.

 Within the United States teen pregnancy is often brought up in political discourse.
 The goal to limit teen pregnancy is shared by Republicans and Democrats, though avenues of reduction are usually different.
 Many Democrats cite teen pregnancy as proof of the continuing need for access to birth control and sexual education, while Republicans often cite a need for returning to conservative values, often including abstinence.

 An inverse correlation has been noted between teen pregnancy rates and the quality of education in a state.
 A positive correlation, albeit weak, appears between a city's teen pregnancy rate and its average summer night temperature, especially in the Southern U.S. (Savageau, compiler, 1993–1995).

 In 2022, research organization Child Trends found that teen birth in the United States had vastly reduced in the prior 30 years.